-Distinguished Senior Professor of Theology, Holistic Ministry & Public Policy
+Distinguished Senior Professor of Theology, Holistic Ministry, and Public Policy

 Ph.D.
 (History): Yale University